-When I say these are legalistic, I am not talking about those who believe every word of scripture and apply them in such a way that can be supported in the light of all of scripture.
-The Christian legalists I am talking about are those who take certain passages of scripture to imply the Bible says something that really cannot be supported in its full light.
-I am talking about those who try to conform to the letter without having the Holy Spirit so that they are unable to apply the scriptures with any wisdom or understanding.
-They are like some modern lawyers of our day who often twist the truth on purpose to achieve their desired outcome of deception.
+When I say legalistic, I am not talking about those who believe every word of scripture and apply them faithfully according to what the Bible teaches.
+The Christian legalists I am talking about are those who select certain passages out of context to support their own man-made aberrant doctrines that cannot be supported in the full light of scripture.
+I am talking about those who try to conform to the letter without having the Holy Spirit so that they are unable to apply the scriptures with God given wisdom and understanding.
+They are like many modern lawyers of our day who twist the truth on purpose to achieve their desired outcome of deception.

 These legalists are a cancer in Christianity

 These wolves in sheep's clothing are the rule in a few denominations and a cancer in others.
 They have doctrines that only confuse people or lead people to hell.
-The Church and Judaism have always had them.
+Christendom and Judaism have always had them.
 Jesus called these Scribe and Pharisee types, vipers and sons of their father the Devil.
 If we go back to early Christianity, Paul speaks expressly against those who want to keep everyone under the law.
-The law was given to show that we are imperfect and condemned to be separated from God unless God Himself did something to bridge that gap.
+The law was given to show that we are imperfect and condemned to be separated from God unless God Himself did something to bridge that gap to redeem us.
 That is why both Jews and Gentiles must come to God by the "Law of Faith".
 Our example in scripture is Abraham.

 The Law of Faith is belief that only God is righteous and merciful and that only He can provide the way of salvation for mankind.
 This plan of salvation from God was actually carried out when God the Son (Jesus) paid the requirements of the law for all on the cross.
-These who by faith believe God and accept the sacrifice He provided for mankind's sins will be saved.
+These who by faith believe God and accept the sacrifice that He provided for mankind's sins will be saved.
 You see, God is interested in saving people who truly trust in Him.
-God is not interested in having people in His presence who think they got there by their own righteousness through following the letter of the law or by rituals of obedience.
+God is not interested in having people in His presence who proudly think that they got there through their own self-righteous efforts of obediently following the letter of the law or through keeping rituals.

 Gal 3:24 Wherefore the law was our schoolmaster to bring us unto Christ, that we might be justified by faith.